lodeguns/StaSiS-Net/README.md

 **Model Training**
 The file to perform training with several configurations is provided.

-**Simulated Dataset**
+**Simulated Dataset and Real Datasets**
-The simulated dataset is available upon request and for research collaborations.
+The datasets are available upon request and only for research collaborations.

 If you use this code in the training or prediction phase you must mention